FAQs About HoT

 Your application will not be complete and will not be considered until both parts are fully filled out and properly submitted.
 After the class is full, accepted applicants will float in a wait pool.
 Non-refundable $500 deposits will be due late Fall semester (early Spring semester for those in Round 2, if applicable), with the balance due before Spring Break.

 For lots more info, check the home page, HoT Info Guide (with info from AIDS to Passports to Zip Lock Bags and more), and the Syllabus, as well as the pages for HoT Media and Student Reviews.
 And, of course, you can always contact me.
 I’m on campus on Tuesdays and Thursdays during the semester and my office in is DMH 237A.

 Application info is here.

 Are there even more FAQs?

 Yes!
-The FLP department has their own FAQs.
+The Faculty-Led Programs (FLP) department has its own FAQs.